EngineeringLast Updated Jan 2, 20258 min read

 Conclusion

-Your software supply chain is most likely complex, interconnected, and lengthy.
-And as a consequence, it is likely susceptible to vulnerabilities and exploitation.
+Your software supply chain is probably big, complex, and interconnected.
+That makes it susceptible to vulnerabilities and exploitation.
 Vulnerabilities could be as innocent and unintentional as misconfigurations or accidentally making typos.
-They could be severe and targeted as attackers injecting malicious code into your software, leading to severe cyber attacks after publishing.
+Or they could be as severe and targeted as attackers injecting malicious code into your software, leading to severe cyber attacks after publishing.

-Code signing is an integral part of making your software supply and distribution chain secure and also serves as a way of assuring your users of the safety of published applications.
-Additionally, you can use code signing for security-related purposes, like protection against malware attacks from vulnerable dependencies.
+Code signing is an integral part of securing your software supply and distribution chain; it’s a way of assuring your users of the safety of published applications.
+You can use code signing for security-related purposes, like protection against malware attacks from vulnerable dependencies.